fanconic/dermAI/README.md

 $ cd dermAI
 ```

-All the backend can be started via a docker container with the following commands:
+The backend microservices can be started with the following command:
-Build docker images:
 ```
-$ cd backend
-$ docker build -t dermai-backend:latest .
-$ docker run -d -p 5000:5000 dermai-backend
+$ sudo docker-compose up
 ```

+## Demo GIF of DermAI 1.0
+Currently working at version 2.0
 ![DermAI Demo](dermai_gif.gif)